ackack-io/terraform-provider-ackack/README.md

 This is the official Terraform provider for [ackack.io](https://ackack.io).

 This provider requires an API key to use.
 Don't have one?
-[Sign up for free](https://ackack.io/signup) and get 5 free monitors!
+[Sign up for free](https://ackack.io/signup) and get 3 free monitors with Slack and Discord alerts!

 ## Using the provider